WRITING STYLE: 4.5/5

 ENTERTAINMENT QUOTIENT: 4.5/5

 ‘An open and shut case’ is the story of a young woman Kamala, who murders her husband Constable Puran and hacks him into 47 different pieces.
-She then collects her daughters and goes go the local police station and then surrenders.
+She then collects her daughters and goes to the local police station and then surrenders.

-This land, where not a single living soul lives, is one where no roads, no electricity runs and where the only company Tontem has is the bi-annual visit of Kaila Sardar for the purpose of collecting the King’s share of harvest.
+This land, where not a single living soul lives, is one where no roads, no electricity runs and where the only company Tontem has is the bi-annual visit of Kaila Sardar for the purpose of collecting the King’s share of the harvest.

 But all that he had hoped for has changed; the kingdom is not the place it once was and Tontem is due to receive the shock of his life as he will come to terms with what has happened since his long exile from the regular world.

 The King’s Harvest is wonderful in every aspect and is an excellent masterpiece by the debut author.
 Just one sentence recommendation to all you guys – GO READ IT NOW..!!